Halliburton: Jamie Leigh Jones incident

 Jamie Leigh Jones testified at a Congressional hearing that she had been gang-raped by as many as seven co-workers in Iraq in 2005 when she was an employee of KBR, and then falsely imprisoned in a shipping container for 24 hours without food or drink.
 KBR was a subsidiary of Halliburton at the time.
 Jones and her lawyers said that 38 women have contacted her reporting similar experiences while working as contractors in Iraq, Kuwait, and other countries.
-On September 15, 2009, the fifth Circuit Court of Appeals ruled in favor of Halliburton, in a 2 to 1 ruling, and found that her alleged injuries were not, in fact, in any way related to her employment and thus, not covered by the contract.
+On September 15, 2009, the Fifth Circuit Court of Appeals ruled in favor of Halliburton, in a 2 to 1 ruling, and found that her alleged injuries were not, in fact, in any way related to her employment and thus, not covered by the contract.
 This decision effectively meant that the mandatory arbitration clause in her contract did not apply.

-These incidents have tainted the public perception of Halliburton, with a consumer study rating it as the fifth least reputable company in America.
+These incidents have tainted the public perception of Halliburton, with a consumer study rating it as the fifth least reputable company in the United States.